yannvanhalewyn/yannvanhalewyn/README.md

 # Recruitment 📥

-I'm currently available 20-30 hours p/w.
+I'm currently available 20 hours p/w.
 I am quickly oriented in new projects and deliver fast.

-My rate is € 80 / hour excl VAT.
+My rate is € 90 / hour excl VAT.
 Video consultation free of charge.
+Open to negoatiate.

 For defined projects I like working with a fixed price according to an analysis of requirements.
 I would love to invest my skills to make a contribution to human wellbeing.
 For a non profit or a social cause, let's discuss a rate that works for us.